shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/02-interact-with-cirrus-team/agile.md

   **[TODO: Provide hover tooltip definition]**
 - Each story is represented as a card on a **Kanban board**, moving through defined stages (e.g., **Backlog → To Do → In Progress → Done**).
   **[TODO: Add diagram of Kanban board stages]**
-- Kanban helps identify bottlenecks by limiting the number of tasks in each stage—also known as **Work In Progress (WIP) limits**.
+- Kanban helps identify bottlenecks by limiting the number of tasks in each stage—also known as <span title="Work In Progress (WIP) limit: Maximum number of tasks allowed in a workflow stage."><strong>Work In Progress (WIP) limits</strong></span>.
   **[TODO: Provide hover tooltip definition]**

 ## What are User Stories?